Importance profiles. Visualization of atomic basis set requirements: Method

 Slater-type orbitals (STOs) whose radial part is given by

 are a less commonly used option, as molecular integrals are more difficult to evaluate in this basis set.
-It is commonly argued that STOs are a better basis set than GTOs, because they have the right asymptotic form to satisfy the Kato cusp condition at the nucleus,\citep{Kato1957_CPAM_151} as well as to capture the exponential decay of the Hartree--Fock and Kohn--Sham orbitals.\citep{Ahlrichs1972_CPL_609,Ahlrichs1973_CPL_521,Katriel1980_PNASUSA_4403,Ishida1992_TCA_355} But, whether this actually holds in general systems is debatable: as the asymptotic behavior far from the nucleus depends on the energy of the highest occupied orbital which is system dependent, it is not obvious that a basis set that has the right asymptotic form for fixed values of $\zeta$ yields more accurate results than a GTO basis set, for instance, because the asymptotic decay of the STO basis functions will not match that of a general polyatomic system.
+It is commonly argued that STOs are a better basis set than GTOs,\citep{Gueell2008_JPCA_91} because they have the right asymptotic form to satisfy the Kato cusp condition at the nucleus,\citep{Kato1957_CPAM_151} as well as to capture the exponential decay of the Hartree--Fock and Kohn--Sham orbitals.\citep{Ahlrichs1972_CPL_609,Ahlrichs1973_CPL_521,Katriel1980_PNASUSA_4403,Ishida1992_TCA_355} But, whether this actually holds in general systems is debatable: as the asymptotic behavior far from the nucleus depends on the energy of the highest occupied orbital which is system dependent, it is not obvious that a basis set that has the right asymptotic form for fixed values of $\zeta$ yields more accurate results than a GTO basis set, for instance, because the asymptotic decay of the STO basis functions will not match that of a general polyatomic system.

-We note that numerical atomic orbitals (NAOs) are yet another option.
-NAOs are extremely powerful in principle, as they can afford the exact solution to the non-interacting atom: not only do NAOs have the right asymptotic behavior close to the nucleus and far away from it like STOs, NAOs are also exact everywhere in-between.
+We note that numerical atomic orbitals (NAOs) are yet another option; see \citerefs{Lehtola2019_IJQC_25968} and \citenum{Lin2023_WCMS_1687} for reviews.
+NAOs are extremely powerful in principle, as they can afford the exact solution to the non-interacting atom: not only do NAOs have the right asymptotic behavior close to the nucleus and far away from it like STOs, NAOs are also exact everywhere in-between in the case of the non-interacting atom.
 Although the methods discussed herein are also applicable to NAOs, the complication of NAOs is that the form of $R_{nl}(r)$ is not restricted to a simple analytic form with a single adjustable parameter like $\alpha$ in \ref{eq:r-gto} or $\zeta$ in \ref{eq:r-sto}; thus, for simplicity, we will not discuss NAOs and will explicitly focus on GTOs and STOs in this work.
+Indeed, many NAO codes such as GPAW\citep{Larsen2009_PRB_195112} and FHI-aims\citep{Blum2009_CPC_2175} employ GTOs or STOs as polarization functions.

-We also note the same drawback for NAOs as for STOs, in that NAOs are not exact for polyatomic systems.
+We also note the same drawback for NAOs as for GTOs and STOs, in that NAOs are not exact for polyatomic systems.
 However, their flexibility means that NAO basis sets can be more accurate than GTO or STO basis sets.\citep{Jensen2017_JPCL_1449,Jensen2017_JPCA_6104,Feller2018_JPCA_2598}